activenode/preprocess/README.md

 # preprocess

-Preprocess HTML, JavaScript, and other files with directives based off custom or ENV configuration
+Preprocess HTML, JavaScript, and other files with directives based off custom or ENV configuration.
+*This is a strongly modified version of preprocess.
+Everything is documented below.*

 ## What does it look like?